astropy/astropy-APEs/APE6.rst

 introduction of new standards.
 Let's just stipulate that this standard may be a bad idea, but talk about it anyway.
 Following the lead of the astronomical data community in recently documenting shortcomings of the FITS standard, we start by discussing existing widely-used standards and why they are lacking.

+Note that the existing `Tabular Data Package`_ standard, while not used widely in astronomy, may be entirely suitable for our purposes.

 CSV
 ^^^^^